LearnWeb3DAO/Access-Private-Data/README.md

 Storage is also optimized such that if a bunch of variables can fit in one slot, they are put in the same slot.
 This is called variable packing, and we will learn more about this later.

+> Note
+ All of these commands should work smoothly .
+ If you are on windows and face Errors Like `Cannot read properties of null (reading 'pickAlgorithm')` Try Clearing the NPM cache using `npm cache clear --force`.
 ---

 - To set up a Hardhat project, Open up a terminal and execute these commands